mroam/chordlifter/README.md

 VERSION or DATE: 2022 May 20

 HOW TO START THIS PROJECT: Run tests!
-Works in intelliJ & BlueJ.
+(It works in IntelliJ & BlueJ.)
-To see the TextDialogExample
+To see the TextDialogExample...

 -- in BlueJ, right click TextDialogExample & "Run JavaFX Application" (the "new TextDialogExample" doesn't seem to work May 2022).

--- In IntelliJ tell the terminal: java TextDialogExample
+-- IntelliJ has stopped compiling it (javac TextDialogExample.java) but BlueJ can compile it.
+It used to work to tell the IntelliJ's terminal: java TextDialogExample

 AUTHORS: Mike, with ideas from Cole, Sadie, Jia, Max, & Desi